azagniotov/swift-parallax-scrolling-collectionview/README.md

 ### Parallax Scrolling in Swift UICollectionViewController
 ##### Parallax scrolling using moving background and static foreground (alpha) images

+[Parallax scrolling](https://en.wikipedia.org/wiki/Parallax_scrolling) is a big UI design trend these days.
+Is a technique where background images move by the camera slower than foreground images, creating an illusion of depth in a 2D scene and adding to the immersion.

+In this example we are using [UICollectionView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionView_class/index.html) which is subclass of a [UIScrollView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIScrollView_Class/index.html) and two images per CollectionView cell [UICollectionViewCell](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UICollectionViewCell_class/index.html):

+1. Background image which we going to use for parallax scrolling effect.
+The image here can be an image of some scenery
+2. Foreground alpha image which going to remain static on top of the background image.
+It can be a transparent image with some text

 ### Inspired By